ICSV31AIchallenge/ICSV31-AI-Challenge/README.md

 The ultimate goal of the competition is to develop anomaly detection models capable of identifying anomalies in drones using data collected under various conditions.

-- Participants will train deep learning models using training dataset and are required to effectively detect anomalous drone sounds using test datasaet.
+- Participants are required to train deep learning models detecting anomalous drone sounds in test data, through the model training using the training dataset.
-- Reflecting the real-world limitation of collecting a small amount of anomalous drone data, participants will tackle the challenge of distinguishing between normal and anomalous drone sounds by training deep learning models exclusively on normal drone data. (*Self-Supervised Learning*)
+- Reflecting the real-world limitation of collecting a small amount of anomalous drone data, participants will tackle the challenge of training deep learning models exclusively on normal drone data. (*Self-Supervised Learning*)
-- The training dataset includes normal sounds from three types of quadcopter drones maneuvering in six flight directions.
-The evaluation dataset contains anomalous sounds from six types of faulty drones with motor or blade tip defects.
-The test dataset introduces two new types of anomalies that were not included in the training phase.
-Additionally, all datasets are augmented with environmental noise from four distinct locations to simulate real-world conditions.
+- `Training dataset` includes normal sounds from three types of quadcopter drones maneuvered in six flight directions. `Evaluation dataset`, which includes normal and anomalous drone sounds, is also provided for the self-evaluation of developed models.
+The anomalous sounds were generated from faulty drones with motor or blade tip defects.
-- After training, participants must calculate and submit anomaly scores for both evaluation dataset and test dataset containing a mix of normal and anomalous drone data.
+- `Test dataset` will be released one month before the date of submission. `Test dataset` includes data for final evaluation and introduces two new types of anomalies not provided in the evaluation dataset.
+- To simulate real-world conditions, all data were augmented with environmental noise recorded in four distinct places.
+- Participants must submit anomaly scores for both the `evaluation dataset` and `test dataset`.
+The organizing committee will calculate ROC-AUCs based on the submitted anomaly scores, and the weighted average of ROC-AUCs will be used to evaluate the final performance.
+- The use of external datasets for model training is allowed, as long as the datasets are released to the public before 2025.
+In this case, participants should declare which dataset was employed in the technical report.

 ## Dataset